goshiphq/goship-cms/content/blog/tips-and-tricks-on-using-goship.md

   tips on how to ship.
 postedAt: 1497616023000
 news: false
-description: GoShip makes shipping easy by connecting people and carriers with extra truck space.
-To avoid unnecessary worry, costs, an inconvenience, we’ve developed a list of 4 tips on how to ship.
+description: GoShip is an online shipping service that makes shipping easy by connecting people and carriers with extra truck space.
+We’ve developed a list of 4 tips on how to ship.
 altText: freight shipping
-image: images/consumer-packaged-goods-3.jpeg
+image: images/goship-blog-11-.png
 ---
 Shipping freight can be a daunting task.
 There are uncertainties ranging from understanding types of packages to the logistics of delivery.
 GoShip makes shipping easy by connecting people and carriers with extra truck space.
-To avoid unnecessary worry, costs, an inconvenience, we’ve developed a list of 4 tips on how to ship.
+To avoid unnecessary worry, costs, and inconvenience, we’ve developed a list of 4 tips on how to ship.

 ## **Tip #1**

 **Accuracy is key -** it’s essential to provide accurate information about your freight.
-We ask the exact dimensions and weight to define a class for your package.
-By providing accurate information, this will save you the hassle of changing your shipment type and truck drivers will know what to expect when picking up your shipment.
+We ask for the exact dimensions and weight to define a class for your package.
+By providing accurate information, will save you the hassle of changing your shipment type and truck drivers will know what to expect when picking up your shipment.

 Shipping rates are calculated by a combination of dimensions, weight, and other factors.
 Correct information about our cargo will give you the most affordable options that are suited for your shipment.
 If you need us, we're here to **help.**